Anish-M-code/Leaky-LAN/CONTRIBUTING.md

 # Contributing to LeakyLAN

 Thank you for your interest in contributing to LeakyLAN.
-We welcome all contributions from anyone, whether you are new to the project or have been a long-time contributor.
+LeakyLAN is a dead project no longer accepting contributions, this document is for archival purpose only.

 ### Prerequisite : -